AllenNeuralDynamics/scicomp-summer-project-2023/README.md

 These notebooks have instructions on buiding different kinds of images for AppStream.

-- `Sleap-Windows-Report.ipynb`: Has the most detailed guide ofimage building process for Windows platform
+- `Sleap-Windows-Report.ipynb`: Has the most detailed guide of image building process for Windows platform
 - `Rclone-Windows-Report.ipynb`
 - `DLC-Windows-Report.ipynb`
 - `Rclone-Sleap-Linux-Report.ipynb`